jjeanius/sinatra_chefilicious_project/WIREFRAME.md

 Views/Mealkits:
 a)	Delete.rb
-•	It renders a delete view with all the mealkits
+•	It renders a delete view
-•	It allows a customer to delete a mealkit
+•	It allows a customer to find a mealkit and delete a mealkit
 •	It directs a customer to show mealkits.rb
 •	It allows a customer the following options: logout; edit; new; show_mealkit; customers/show; customers/update